Muscle energy technique

 To that end we can support it with what we do and what we don't do.
 There are very often aggravating factors that can be uncovered and mitigated.

 Or we find people and things that can help us.
 I often refer out to a variety of contacts I regard as knowledgeable and helpful that you may otherwise never come across.

 I don't lecture I don't guilt trip.
 I listen and I share.
 You discover.

-My naturopathic and exercise science background means there are many things you can query me about, or that I may let you know about.
+My naturopathic and exercise-science experience means there are many things you can query me about, or that I may let you know about.

-I can help you choose exercise modalities, postural advice, ergonomic advice, nutrition, daily habits.
-It's your choice
+I can help you choose exercise modalities, postural advice, ergonomic advice, nutrition and daily habits.